Hardware (character): The New 52

-Following the events of Flashpoint, Hardware becomes a mentor to Static, who has moved to New York City.
+Following the events of Flashpoint and the start of a reboot called "The New 52", Hardware becomes a mentor to Static, who has moved to New York City.
 He provides the youth with a modified flying disk and a new costume which possesses a holographic interface that allows them to communicate over vast distances.
 He also gets Static a job as an intern at the New York branch of S.T.A.R.
 Labs.